Concentration of the Langevin Algorithm's Stationary Distribution: Introduction

 \paragraph*{Contributions.} The purpose of this note is to provide a first step in this direction.
 Specifically, in \S\ref{sec:sc} we show that the stationary distribution $\pieta$ of the Langevin Algorithm is sub-Gaussian when the potential $f$ is strongly convex; and in \S\ref{sec:convex} we show that $\pieta$ is sub-exponential when $f$ is convex.
 These results hold for any nontrivial\footnote{ Our results apply for $\eta =O(1/M)$.
 This is the relevant regime in both theory and practice since the Langevin Algorithm is transient if $\eta > 2/M$.
 In fact, $\eta$ is typically polynomially smaller than $O(1/M)$ to ensure small bias~\citep{Chewi22}. } discretization stepsize $\eta > 0$ and mirror the aforementioned classical results for $\pi$.
 Moreover, the concentration bounds we show are essentially tight.
+In \S\ref{sec:extensions}, we mention two extensions of these results: the concentration bounds extend to all iterates $X_t$ along the trajectory of the Langevin Algorithm, and/or to inexact implementations of the Langevin Algorithm which use sub-Gaussian estimates of the gradient.

 \paragraph*{Techniques.} A central obstacle for proving this result is that this requires establishing properties of $\pieta$ for any discretization stepsize $\eta > 0$, not just $\eta$ arbitrarily small.
 Since the difference between $\pi$ and $\pieta$ grows with $\eta$, we approach this problem by directly analyzing $\pieta$---rather than analyzing properties of $\pi$ and then trying to conclude properties of $\pieta$ via approximation bounds between $\pi$ and $\pieta$.
 However, directly analyzing $\pieta$ comes with the difficulty that many standard analysis techniques for the continuous-time Langevin Diffusion become much more complicated after discretization.
 To overcome this, our analysis makes use of a rotation-invariant moment generating function (aka Bessel function) to directly study the dynamics of the discrete-time Langevin Algorithm at stationarity.
 Briefly, the key point is that this Lyapunov function readily tracks the effect of gradient descent updates and Gaussian noise convolutions---the two components of the update equation~\eqref{eq:LA} for the Langevin Algorithm---thereby enabling a simple and direct analysis of this discrete-time process.
 This technique may be of independent interest and is developed in \S\ref{sec:mgf}.